ericoporto/ags-manual-wiki/Tumbleweed.md

     For the last option, you need to remove the use-extension and remove the event function.
-    Yep, that’s right: on the right side of "Interact inventory item" is no function at all.
+    Yep, that's right: on the right side of "Interact inventory item" is no function at all.
-    If you then use the item, whether it’s via the verb-button or a direct click, the action always stays "use with".
+    If you then use the item, whether it's via the verb-button or a direct click, the action always stays "use with".

 ---